apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Alice Munro, Nobel Prize winner and ‘master of the short story,’ dies at 92**
+**Windy breaks down LeBron in Cleveland, Bronny at the Draft Combine & more! | The Pat McAfee Show**

-You can read more about it [here](https://www.cnn.com/2024/05/14/style/alice-munro-dies-92-author-obituary/index.html).
+You can read more about it [here](https://www.youtube.com/watch?v=5p6ki2YUc7o).

 ## Requirements
 - Python 3.8